 Sure, there were times in the past I had felt like my prayers were heartfelt – when I was struggling with some deep sin or hurt and my prayer poured out of a soul that was weary and wounded – but the daily struggle was there.
 When things were up, there was joyous praise – and when things were down, there were desperate cries for help.

 But there was nothing in between.

 Not long ago, I came aware of the importance of that space in between – the flatline moments wedged among the blips of happiness and despair in my emotional timeline.
-I had felt them rather disconnected from my spiritual life, like what I ate, what I chose to do, and what small interactions I had on a daily basis had a relatively small impact on my Christianity.
+I had felt them rather disconnected from my spiritual life – the little things – the things to do with the small day-to-day mundane.
 But I made a decision to bring God into them anyway.
-To ask Him to help me gain a healthy relationship with food, free from binges.
-To thank him for my body’s abilities as I jogged along the pathway.
 To be with me and my attitude as I went along on a journey.
 I prayed for small things.
 Little things.
 Seemingly insignificant things.
 Things that I have been told were not important enough for God’s ears.